SparklingWaterBurns/TTJSDownloader/README.md

 # TTJSDownloader

 A TikTok Video Downloader written in pure javascript in only one file that runs on the tiktok website.
+(yup, only one file)

 It will redirect you to the tiktok CDN video url of the video the user is currently on.

+TAMPERMONKEY SUPPORT COMING SOON
 **WORKS ONLY ON CHROME AND FIREFOX**
 *Opera might work idk.
 If someone can test it and submit an issue I would appreciate that*

 ## How to use
 Go to tiktok.com

-Click on a video in the fyp or just have it playing on your fyp
+Go to any video you'd want to download or you can just stay in the For You page and leave a video running

 Simply copy and paste the code into your browser's dev console.
+**OR**
+Paste the code into the search bar with "javascript:" at the start.

-then run getVideoURLforDownload() on the console...
+Then run getVideoURLforDownload() on the console or put "javascript:getVideoURLforDownload()" into your search bar.

-you will be redirected to the video url hosted on tiktok's CDN.
+You will be redirected to the video hosted on tiktok's CDN.

 ## Requirements
-Know how to access your browsers dev console.

 Chrome or Firefox
 A stable and good enough internet connection.
-Atleast 10Mbps is recommended